Barcelona street and historic Spanish architecture

 Buying property in Spain starts before the viewing trip.

 Americans can generally buy property in Spain, but the machinery is local.
 The NIE, source-of-funds file, bank readiness, deposit structure, notario signing, property registry and regional taxes have to be sequenced before pressure builds around a house.
+Financing follows its own logic as well: see European mortgages for Americans.

 • NIE first: the foreigner identification number is a practical gate for transactions, taxes and many contracts.